 This formula allows for the computation of the perturbed normal using the derivatives of the displacement function.
-The displacement function d(u, v) must be defined by similar techniques as for texture maps; they can be given either by functions or by pre-computed arrays called bump maps.
-Each time a normal vector is needed, the (u, v) coordinates have to be determined, and then the derivatives of the displacement function must be evaluated and substituted into the formula of the perturbation vector.
+The displacement function d(u, v) must be defined by similar techniques as for texture maps; they

 The formula of the perturbated vector requires the derivatives of the bump displacement function, not its value.
 Thus, we can either store the derivatives of the displacement function in two bump maps, or calculate them each time using finite differences.
 Suppose the displacement function is defined by an $N \times N$ bump map array, B. The calculated derivatives are then: